shubhamPrakashJha/git-documentation/README.md

 ### Add Commits To A Repo

+#### git status

+> The git status output will give you advice or hints as to what you should do next.

+-   ```bash
+      # the output of the git status command is that it's telling us that the files are untracked by Git.
+      $ git status
+    ```

 #### git add

 > Add fies from the working directory to the staging index.

+-   ```bash
+      # The git add command is used to move files from the Working Directory to the Staging Index.
+      $ git add <file1> <file2> … <fileN>

+      # the period . can be used in place of a list of files to tell Git to add the current directory (and all nested files)
+      $ git add .

+      # to discard changes in working directory
+      $ git checkout -- <file>

+      # to UNSTAGE files from the Staging Index to the Working Directory.
+      $ git rm --cached <file>
+    ```

 #### git commit